changlabtw/hicmaptools/docs/format.rst

 Output
 -------------------------

 There are two output files.
-You can use the tool ``tools/visualizeRandomTest.R`` to examine query's contact intensity aganist the null hypothesis (`Shuffle test <random.html>`_).
+You can use the tool ``tools/visualizeRandomTest.R`` to examine query's contact frequency aganist the null hypothesis (`Shuffle test <random.html>`_).

-- output.tsv : the contact intensity of the interested regions
+- output.tsv : the contact frequency of the interested regions
- - sum_* indicates intensity of HiC
+ - sum_* indicates frequency of HiC
- - rand_* indicates intensity of shuffle test
+ - rand_* indicates frequency of shuffle test
  - divide_* indicates ratio of sum/rand
  - rank_* indicates the rank of HiC among shuffle test.
-The smaller rank is, the stronger query intensity is (i.e., rank_nor 0.600 = top60%).
+The smaller rank is, the stronger query frequency is (i.e., rank_nor 0.600 = top60%).

 ::

  index	chrom	start	end	sum_obs	sum_exp	sum_nor	rand_obs	rand_exp	rand_nor	divide_obs	divide_exp	divide_nor	rank_obs	rank_exp	rank_nor
  1	2L	594629	595145	47916.000	459.715	2380.531	32618.180	314.679	2525.479	1.469	1.461	0.943	0.100	0.140	0.600

-- output **_random** .txt : the observed, expected and normalizated contact intensities of the null hypothesis starting from the third row where the second row is the query intensity
+- output **_random** .txt : the observed, expected and normalizated contact intensities of the null hypothesis starting from the third row where the second row is the query frequency

 ::